 Application Guidance Notes

-This details on this page are in five parts and cover; general information, the criteria for a grant, the timetable for applications, the payment of grants and the application process.
+The details on this page are in six parts and cover; general information, the criteria for a grant, the requirement to provide publicity material, the timetable for applications, the payment of grants and the application process.

 The trustees award grants on an annual basis.
 Currently:

 They will provide grants up to a maximum of £5000, although they reserve the discretion to award a larger sum in exceptional circumstances.

 Applicants must be able to demonstrate a cross community emphasis e.g. a focus on improving community integration in regard to cultural, ethnic or religious diversity and all applications must include a statement of accounts, including details of income and expenditure.

 Each application is considered on its merits.
 Therefore, successful applicants can apply for a grant in future years and applicants who have been unsuccessful can apply again immediately.

 The Hope for Youth criteria for awarding grants are listed below:

 Hope for Youth supports organisations demonstrating the following: